-Hibiscus flower also goes by the name jamica, sorrel, chai torsh, bissap, and many others.
+Hibiscus flower also goes by the name jamaica, sorrel, chai torsh, bissap, and many others.
 From Iran to Mexico to Tobago this crimson blossom has a serious fan following.
 Hibiscus flowers are a sort of miracle plant.
 The leaves are used to make healing compounds.
 The seeds have diuretic properties.
 The fibrous stems are used to make burlap.
 And the sepals – the fleshy par that holds the flower – are used for food coloring and for tisanes.

 It’s the tisane part we’re interested in, of course.
 The flavor of hibiscus is very cranberry-like with an added floral quality to it.
 Often citrus juice or other fruit juices are added, sometimes black tea, and almost always a sweetener is stirred in to offset the tartness.